jasperfracture/workspace-grbl/README.md

-# com-chilipeppr-workspace-grbl
+# com-chilipeppr-workspace-jf2
-A ChiliPeppr Workspace grbl.
+Test Workspace -- jf2

-## ChiliPeppr Workspace / grbl
+## ChiliPeppr Workspace / jf2

 All ChiliPeppr workspaces/widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does